 The Church does not generally ordain candidates who have committed criminal offences.
-It may exercise discretion on this issue in the case of candidates who have since shown sincere repentance and rebuilt their lives.
-Equally, in the case of offences of a violent or sexual nature, or that involve the abuse of trust, it is unlikely that such discretion would be appropriate.
+However, it may exercise discretion on this issue in the case of candidates who have since shown sincere repentance and rebuilt their lives over a significant period of time.

 Candidates for ordination must, in addition to demonstrating a clear calling to the ordained ministry, show that they have attained a level of stability in their lives such that they are not characterized by constant disruption.
 They should be able to support themselves financially, and where they undertake work in a secular profession, it should be of a nature that is compatible with the exercise of Christian ministry.
 They should have the support of their immediate family members, and be able and willing to uphold in their personal lives and ministry the traditional teaching of the Christian Church on marriage and the family.
 Candidates who are divorced and remarried may be considered under particular circumstances.

 The Church recognizes the significant contribution made to the ordained ministry by clergy who are homosexual.
 As a conservative, traditionalist denomination, it expects its clergy to uphold traditional Biblical moral teaching on sexual practice and marriage throughout their ministry, and to set an example in their personal lives that honours Christ.
-At the same time, the Church endeavours to exercise a compassionate pastoral ministry to all and to treat gay men and women with a loving and respectful approach.
-It does not exclude gay men from the ordained ministry, nor gay women from the lay ministry, including those who have entered into a civil partnership in the United Kingdom.
-However, the Church believes that the proper place for sexual activity is within marriage (defined exclusively as between a man and a woman), and thus that those who are not married, irrespective of their sexuality, are called to a celibate lifestyle.
+The Church believes that the proper place for sexual activity is within marriage (defined exclusively as between a man and a woman), and thus that homosexuals (as is the case with unmarried heterosexuals) are called to a celibate lifestyle.
+At the same time, the Church endeavours to exercise a compassionate pastoral ministry to all, and to treat homosexual men and women with a loving and respectful approach.
+It does not exclude homosexual men from the ordained ministry, nor homosexual women from the lay ministry, including those who have entered into a civil partnership in those countries where civil partnerships are legally distinct from marriage.
 The Church will not admit to ministry a candidate who has entered into any form of same-sex marriage.

 It is a requirement that candidates for the permanent diaconate, priesthood or for setting aside as a Deaconess should have completed a first degree (bachelor’s degree) in theology, or an equivalent qualification, or should be able to show substantial experience in ministry that is deemed by the assessing panel to be the equivalent of a degree.
 The Apostolic Episcopal Church maintains several educational institutions, of which Holy Apostles Glastonbury Biblical Seminary of the Western Orthodox University awards a Bachelor of Theology for Ministry degree for ordinands in the Apostolic Episcopal Church under its incorporation in the Commonwealth of Dominica.
 This is not a United Kingdom or United States degree and is not government-accredited.